42null/42null-SEPIA-Extensions/README.md

  - "Version" for version info.
  - "Pi" for info on π.
  - "Test" for a test page
- - "Debug" Not qwite a SpecialPage but is diffrent.
+ - "Debug" Not quite a SpecialPage but is diffrent.

 <hr size="2">
 <p><b>Contact:</b> Feel free to email me at <i>averyparanoiduser@gmail.com</i>.
 I would love any feedback, questions, concerns, or conversation.</p>